pivotal-cf-experimental/ops-manager-example/README.md

 $ bosh create release --with-tarball --force
 ```

-This will give you a dev release .tgz.
+This will give you a dev release `.tgz`.

 ### Updating your metadata